-Fig. 1 illustrates the contents of a path matrix in a simplified example, showing the emergence of diagonal patterns when the two sequences are in good correspondence.
-Table 1 shows the resulting alignments associated with the paths shown in Figure 1.
-We argue that the values, the length and the location of these diagonals positively reflect the relation between the inputs and should thus be considered in the formulation of a good kernel.
+Table 1 Stretches associated to the paths in Fig. 1a with the underlined substrings denoting a repeated symbol lation of a good kernel.
 High values imply a good match on the ground kernel level, while their length encodes the extent of the match.
 On the other hand, the position relative to the main diagonal reflects how much the input sequences had to be "stretched" in order for the match to be encountered.
 We wish to have a feature space where a smaller stretch implies a better correspondence between the sequences.